5. Iterative Computation#

 def henon(xy, ab=[1.4, 0.3]):

-"""Henon map: stretch in y and fold to x
+"""Henon map: stretch and fold

 x_{k+1} = 1 - a*x_k**2 + y_k